 Ah! when I stopped, at last, at the end of the road

-And I considered the evil that I had within me,
+And I considered the evil that I had within me, (and what I did not have)

 I was silent, like a rock,